nginxinc/nginx-wiki/source/start/topics/tutorials/config_pitfalls.rst

 The most frequent issue we see happens when someone attempts to just copy and paste a configuration snippet from some other guide.
 Not all guides out there are wrong, but a scary number of them are.
-Even the Linode library has poor quality information that some NGINX community members have futily attempted to correct.

 These docs were created and reviewed by community members that work directly with all types of NGINX users.
 This specific document exists only